-Our project sits on an 800 sqm coconut tree intense piece of land in Kedungu, Bali.
-The Kedungu region in Tabanan shares the same coastline as the famous Canggu beach.
-Its unique characteristics give our project an interesting identity, villas among the coconut trees.
-In addition, the site is hidden from the main road giving it a surprise arrival.
+The 3-villa compound sits on an 800 sqm coconut tree intense piece of land in Kedungu, Bali.
+The region of Kedungu in Tabanan shares the same coastline as the famous Canggu beach.
+Black sandy beaches, a variety of restaurants, and beach clubs are only minutes away from Kedungu Villas.
+The site’s unique characteristics give this project an interesting identity, villas among the coconut trees.
+In addition, the site is tucked in, away from the main road giving it a surprise and private arrival.

 "Building and shaping each character out of distance, shadow, light, and texture.
 Inviting the trees and bringing them to the foreground.
 No one can resist gazing out at it"

-Designing the villas, we want to embed the architecture into the local context.
+In designing the Kedungu Villas, we want to embed the architecture into the local context.
 Firstly, we are taking on the horizontality and verticality of the coconut trees.
-By doing so, we apply the horizontal and vertical lines to the architectural and interior design language.
+By doing so, we apply the horizontal and vertical lines of the coconut trees to the architectural and interior design language.
 The design language translates to using a lot of lines in architecture, materiality, and textures.

-Spatial-wise, we want to have different experiences for each of the 3 villas.
+Spatial-wise, we want to have different experiences for each of the 3 units at Kedungu Villas.
 One example would be, the playfulness of double volumes and compressed spaces is one of the architectural features that we use in this project.
 In addition, each of the main spaces has a different location and spatial experience.
 However, all of these differences share one connection, the roof spanning through all villas.